Let people know when you're unavailable with Gmail out of office replies

 - Open the Gmail app on your mobile device.

-- Tap on the three-line menu at the top left of the screen.
+- Tap on the three-line menu at the upper-left corner of the screen.

 - Tap on the Vacation responder slider to toggle it on.